• Skip to primary navigation

 Real World Math Activities

 Learning math happens everywhere, and that holds true for Christmas as well.
-The Yummy Math website has three challenge problems that show math in the real world.
+The Yummy Math website has challenges that show math in the real world.
 These problems look a lot like 3-Act math problems and give your students the chance to do some hands-on math.
-These lessons are free and include answer keys.
-They emphasize making predictions and have students practice a variety of math concepts.
+These make great jumping off points for exploring math in the real world.
+There’s one that examines soda can displays, and another that compared gift wrapping strategies.
+These activities emphasize making predictions and have students practice a variety of math concepts.
+(Login is required for more detailed lesson supports & answer keys)

 For example, one of the activities is related to a soda display that looks like Santa.
 Students answer a variety of questions about this display, including how many cans of soda it contains.
 Also, they work with the probability of choosing a can of Sprite from the display.
 This type of activity works perfectly as a way for students to engage in math talk.